nikoheikkila/nikoheikkila.fi/content/blog/effortless-end-to-end-testing-with-microsoft-playwright/index.md

 E2E tests are easy to write before the business logic, but they are also easy to write months or years afterwards.
 This makes them a powerful asset in a project.

-But who should write them?
-Developers!
+But who should write them? **Developers!**

 ## The Problem of Divergent Tests in Software Development Teams

 In some organisations, product teams consist of developers and QA specialists often separated by mental or physical walls.
-We may use Conway's Law to dictate that tests produced by two different groups who don't communicate with each other are radically different.
+We may use [Conway's Law][conway] to dictate that tests produced by two different groups who don't communicate with each other are radically different.

 Developers stick with tests close to their daily work implementing low-level unit tests with lots of mocks, fakes, and stubs.
 Their tests run fast, use modern features of their chosen programming language, and mostly deliver stable results.
 The end product is a technically ambitious test suite with low business value and confidence.
-Most of the things might be broken, but at least my fancy new method always returns the correct list of dummy user objects using a mocked database connection.
+Most of the functionality might be broken, but at least my fancy new method always returns the correct list of dummy user objects using a mocked database connection.
 What more do I need?

 Meanwhile, when not testing features by hand, QA struggles to write and maintain an exhaustive test set, ultimately proving the application works as the client wants.
 It's a pity their test suite requires laborious setup, runs slowly, and crashes half of the runs.